thinktandem/thinktandem.io/src/content/articles/setting-up-solr-drupal-platform.md

 Configuring Solr for platform.sh
 ----------------------------

 Platform.sh already has [great documentation on how to setup Solr for Drupal 8](https://docs.platform.sh/frameworks/drupal8/solr.html).
 However, it needs some TLC and I let them know as well.

-Go ahead and follow the whole guide and setup your platform files and config, etc.  Here are the overrides we need to do to make this work on platform.sh:
+Go ahead and follow the whole guide and setup your platform files and config, etc.

+However we need to do some overrides to make this work on platform.sh.
+Side Note: to debug your Solr instance on platform.sh, just use the ```platform tunnel:open```.
+Then throw whatever port onto the localhost url to see the service in your browser, i.e.: http://localhost:30001.

+Here are the tweaks we need to do:

 1. We need to change the return part of registerFormatter function in the config settings to the following: